2ndmk2/protomidpy/README.md

 **[mcmc_config.dat]**
 Parameters for emcee and model

-Nrad: Number of radial point for model intensity)
+*Nrad*: Number of radial point for model intensity)
 Nbin: Determine binning grid.
 Grid size is (2*Nbin+1, 2*Nbin+1)
 Dpix: Radial spacing for model [arcsec].
 Rout = Nrad * Dpix)
 Nwalker: Number of walkers for emcee)